Qudrot/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#!bin/bash
+#!/bin/bash
-This is a repo for c varuable task
+This is eepo for variables